Category: movies

 John of the Cross (Live drama)

 John of the Cross is known especially for his writings.
-He was mentored by and corresponded with the older Carmelite, Teresa of Ávila.
 Both his poetry and his studies on the development of the soul are considered the summit of mystical Spanish literature and among the greatest works of all Spanish literature.

 Miracle of Marcelino (1955)

 Marcelino is an orphan who grows up in a monastery.
-One day when he eats his small meal in a room full of old things he gives a piece of his bread to an old wooden Jesus figure – and indeed it takes the bread and eats it.
-Getting a wish granted for his donation Marcelino wishes to see his mother.
+One day he gives a piece of his bread to an old wooden Jesus figure — and it takes the bread and eats it.
+His wish granted, Marcelino asks to see his mother.

 Thérèse (Live drama)